BstLabs/medium-articles/how_to_convert_python_functions/article.md

     print("QR code has been generated.")
 ```

-You can get help about the command using:
+You can get help about the command(it is our Python function in fact) using:

 ```py
 $ ./qr-code green-badge generate -h